‘OutDaughtered’ Stars Share Big News With New Social Media Pics

 After going back and forth about how Danielle should be keeping track of things like this, the camera cut to the couple sitting down on their couch having a serious conversation.

 “You didn’t really get a vasectomy?”
 Danielle asked Adam.
-He dropped his head down to his chest, and before he could answer the question, the trailer ended, leaving fans with the question of if Danielle was pregnant with the couple’s seventh child.
+He dropped his head down to his chest, and before he could answer the question, the trailer ended, leaving fans with the question if Danielle was pregnant with the couple’s seventh child.

-From the looks of the couple’s social media pages it appeared to be the answer was no, but it was enough of a scare to keep viewers tuned in for this week’s all-new episode of OutDaughtered.
+From the looks of the couple’s social media pages, it appeared to be the answer was no, but it was enough of a scare to keep viewers tuned in for this week’s all-new episode of OutDaughtered.

 OutDaughtered airs Tuesdays on TLC.